-WorldView-4 was originally to be called GeoEye 2 and was acquired by GeoEye prior to its merger with DigitalGlobe in 2013.
+WorldView-4, which was originally to be called GeoEye 2, was acquired by GeoEye prior to its merger with DigitalGlobe in 2013.
 It was launched in November 2016 and generated revenues of approximately US$85 million in fiscal year 2018.
 According to the company, the satellite had a net book value of approximately $155 million and is insured.
 The company expects to achieve an insurance payout of circa US$183 million.

-This satellite was insured via a variety of policies ranging from launch plus one years (now expired) to launch plus three and launch plus five years.
-It was also insured using some annually-renewed in-orbit policies, although some of these will not be claimable from as they may include exclusions barring claims for loss of CMGs – an advantage for underwriters who employ exclusions at annual renewals.
+This satellite was insured via a variety of policies ranging from launch plus one year (now expired) to launch plus three and launch plus five years.
+It was also insured using some annually renewed in-orbit policies, although some of these will not be claimable against as they may include exclusions barring claims for loss of CMGs – an advantage for underwriters who employ exclusions at annual renewals.